straker/kontra-asset-loader/README.md

 AssetManager's greatest benefit is being able to load a file that defines what assets you need and when you need them.
 The asset manifest file groups assets into bundles which are then loaded when needed.

-An asset manifest looks as follows:
+An asset manifest can look as follows:

     {
       "bundles": [{